 As described in Section 4.2, the WinTR-20 model is recommended for estimating riverine hydrographs for watersheds less than 300 square miles.
 The procedures for applying the WinTR-20 model are described in detail in earlier chapters of this report.
 For watersheds with drainage areas in excess of 300 square miles, a T-year riverine hydrograph can be estimated using the USGS dimensionless hydrographs described by Dillow (1998).
-The USGS dimensionless hydrographs for three hydrologic regions [Appalachian Plateau (AP), Piedmont (P), and Eastern and Western Coastal Plain (CP)] in Maryland are shown in Figure 6-3 [from Dillow (1998)] where the ordinate is the discharge divided by peak discharge and the abscissa is time divided by lagtime.
-Also shown in Figure 6-3 for comparison purposes are the SCS dimensionless hydrograph and the Georgia dimensionless hydrograph that is used in the USGS National Streamflow Statistics Program for flood hydrograph estimation.
-The lagtime as used by USGS is the time from the centroid of rainfall excess to the centroid of rainfall excess to the peak discharge.
+The USGS dimensionless hydrographs for three hydrologic regions (Appalachian Plateau [AP], Piedmont [P], and Eastern and Western Coastal Plain [CP]) in Maryland are shown in Figure 6-3 [from Dillow (1998)] where the ordinate is the discharge divided by peak discharge and the abscissa is time divided by lagtime.
+Also shown in Figure 6-3 for comparison purposes are the NRCS dimensionless hydrograph and the Georgia dimensionless hydrograph, which is used in the USGS National Streamflow Statistics Program for flood hydrograph estimation.
+The lagtime as used by USGS is the time from the centroid of rainfall excess to the centroid of the runoff hydrograph.
+This differs from the NRCS lag time, which is defined as the time from the centroid of rainfall excess to the peak discharge.
 The USGS basin lagtime is, on average, about 95 percent of the time of concentration while the NRCS lag time is defined as 60 percent of the time of concentration.

-Figure 6-3: Dimensionless hydrographs for the Appalachian Plateau (AP), Piedmont (PD), and Coastal Plain (CP) Regions in Maryland and the Georgia and SCS dimensionless hydrographs with peaks aligned [from Dillow (1998)]
+Figure 6-3: Dimensionless hydrographs for the Appalachian Plateau (AP), Piedmont (PD), and Coastal Plain (CP) Regions in Maryland and the Georgia and NRCS (formerly SCS) dimensionless hydrographs with peaks aligned [from Dillow (1998)]